Have you ever picked your dog up from the groomer, and looked into the ears only to find that they do not look clean?

 The practice of plucking the hair from a dog’s ears is a widely debated subject among both vets and groomers.

 Ear plucking can be beneficial for some dogs, in others it can cause micro trauma to the ear allowing a breeding ground for infection to set in.
+I will only offer this services on a case by case basis.

 Dogs who require occasional plucking, and who develop ear infections afterwards, may need a medication prescribed before the plucking to aid in the prevention of an infection.